-In May 2014, the Council and Alyeska renegotiated the funding level under their contract for a three year period beginning July 1, 2014.
-The funding level for the fiscal year beginning July 1, 2016 will be \$3,615,521.
-The funding levels for year two and three are adjusted by the change in the Anchorage Consumer Price Index.
+The Council and Alyeska periodically review the funding level under their contract.
+The current contract rate addendum is in effect through the fiscal year 2020.
+The funding level for fiscal year 2018 will be \$3,629,983.
+The funding levels for subsequent years are adjusted by the change in the Anchorage Consumer Price Index.
 Funding payments are made by Alyeska twice a year, on the first business day of January and July.
 The contract will continue as long as oil continues to flow through the Trans-Alaska Pipeline System.
 Any unspent and unencumbered Alyeska.